Prince Charles wants furloughed workers to pick berries. Farmers wonder if Brits are up to the task.

 The National Farmers Union estimated that to reach a goal of 70,000 to 80,000 workers in the fields, “we have 20,000 to 40,000 more to find, and hopefully we get that,” said Mike Thomas, a spokesman for the group.

 “It’s tiring and long days,” Boparan said.
-“And you will have backache, and your hands will ache, and we are seeing people say, ‘it’s harder than we thought it would be’ and decide it’s not a job that suits them.
+“And you will have backache, and your hands will ache, and we are seeing people say, ‘It’s harder than we thought it would be,’ and decide it’s not a job that suits them.
 So there’s that anxiety.”

 But she said recruiters and growers “remain optimistic that huge numbers of people will be willing to do this.”

-In his video appeal, Prince Charles called for “pickers who are stickers.”
+In his video appeal, the prince called for “pickers who are stickers.”

 Michael Birnbaum in Brussels contributed to this report.